Princess Kako of Akishino: Biography

 Princess Kako was born on 29 December 1994 at Imperial Household Agency Hospital in Tokyo Imperial Palace, Chiyoda, Tokyo.
+She has an older sister, Mako Komuro, and a younger brother, Prince Hisahito.

-In April 2001, Princess Kako began Gakushuin Primary School and graduated in March 2007.
-Princess Kako entered Gakushuin Girls' Senior High School Tokyo in April 2007 and graduated in March 2013.
+In April 1999, she began Gakushuin Kindergarten and graduated in March 2001.
+Afterwards, Princess Kako entered Gakushuin Primary School in April 2001 and graduated in March 2007.
+She entered Gakushuin Girls' Junior High School in April 2007 and graduated in March 2010.
+In April 2010, she enrolled into Gakushuin Girls’ Senior High School, graduating in March 2013.